Patagonia

 Each day we’ll be running/hiking between 7-12K (approx. 3-6 miles).
 Most of these runs will have a decent amount of elevation gain.
 It is not uncommon for us to walk the uphill portions and run when the terrain is flat or downhill.

-We plan for runners to maintain at least a 20-minute trail pace on these runs.
+We plan for runners to maintain at least a 20-minute per mile trail pace on these runs.
 If we believe this pace becomes too difficult for a runner, we may ask them to sit out a run or offer a shorter course for them.

 Do I have to run every day?